akopachov/sveltab/README.md

 [![License](https://img.shields.io/github/license/akopachov/sveltab)](/LICENSE)

-A beautiful, customizable New Tab page for Firefox and Chrome.
+A beautiful, customizable New Tab page for Firefox, Chrome, Edge and other Chromium-based browsers.

 We care about your privacy and your experience.
 SvelTab is private, fast, and free.